 - 1. Proposed risks are validated as being true and then verified as to level of severity - 2.
-Various reports are issued which communicate risk in the assets and what is being done about them, and - 3.
+Various reports are issued which communicate risk in the assets and what is being done about - 3.
 Internal audit is utilised to ensure processes are properly managed and to propose improved methods and/or work to better manage risks.

-7.4.9 Validation and Verification
+Validation and Verification 7.4.9

-Verification activities which inform Centralines of risk in the Asset Portfolio include:
+Verification activities which inform Centralines of risk in the asset portfolio include:

-- asset condition monitoring processes, including online methods such as those implemented under the: - standard condition assessment check sheets, and - maintenance feedback - network performance monitoring and reporting, including on standard measures such as SAIDI and SAIFI, and - asset failure history and trends, including analysis of high priority, short lead-time work (even where no network outage resulted).
+- · asset condition monitoring processes, including online methods such as those implemented under the: - standard condition assessment check sheets, and - maintenance feedback - network performance monitoring and reporting, including on standard measures such as SAIDI and SAIFI, and - asset failure history and trends, including analysis of high priority, short lead-time work (even where no network outage resulted).